ufakz/ufakz/README.md

 * 🚀  Currently working with [Mercurie](http://mercurie.ng)
 * 🧠  Learning DevOps (GCP,Docker & Kubernetes)
 * 🤝  Open to collaborating on exciting and challenging projects with meaningful impact
-* ⚡  AI, IoT and Web3 enthusiast
+* ⚡  AI, IoT and Modern Web explorer

 ### Skills